geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The wondrous lamp, the talisman of power.

 Albruno's palace o'er the plain appear'd
-A splendid pile, of Parian marble rear'd ;
+A splendid pile, of Parian marble rear'd;
 Four long arcades a spacious square enclose,
-On every side a high pavilion rose ;
+On every side a high pavilion rose;
 Light pointed battlements the walls surround,
 An open dome each corner turret crown'd.
 70

 Within the court, in grand array behold
-Tall minarets and cupolas of gold ;
+Tall minarets and cupolas of gold;
 Such are the piles the wanderer's eye that feast, Where fancy revels in her favourite east,